 PureVPN definitely qualifies as one of the world’s elite VPNs (at least in terms of popularity), with an international customer base, and a set of slick clients for multiple platforms.
 But it has its detractors, and sometimes speeds aren’t what the provider claims they are.

 Fortunately, there is a way out for PureVPN customers who decide that they’d like to switch, and that’s what this blog post is all about.
-Read on to find out how to claim a PureVPN refund, so you can find the perfect security solution without paying over the odds.
+Read on to find out how to claim a PureVPN refund in 2020, so you can find the perfect security solution without paying over the odds.

 What is the PureVPN refund policy?